threefoldtech/mycelium-cdn-registry/docs/metadata-technical-spec.md

 1. The encrypted block is padded to ensure its length is a multiple of `k`
 2. The padded block is split into `k` equal-sized data shards
 3. `n - k` parity shards are generated using Reed-Solomon encoding
-4. Each shard (both data and parity) is uploaded to a different 0-DB instance
+4. Each shard (both data and parity) is uploaded to a different Hero Redis instance

 To recover the original data, only `k` out of `n` shards are needed, providing fault tolerance against the loss of up to `n - k` shards.